jedisct1/libsodium-doc/helpers/memory_management.md

 A canary is also placed right before the returned pointer.
 Modification of this canary are detected when trying to free the allocated region with `sodium_free()`, and also cause the application to immediately terminate.

-An additional guard page is placed before this canary.
-In a Heartbleed-like scenario, this guard page is likely to be read before the actual data, and this access will cause the application to terminate instead of leaking sensitive data.
+An additional guard page is placed before this canary to make it less likely for sensitive data to be accessible when reading past the end of an unrelated region.

 The allocated region is filled with `0xd0` bytes in order to help catch bugs due to initialized data.